wolvestrek/surfacepro4-gentoo/README.md

     reboot

 **If everything goes right you now should have a working base systen**

+# Configuring Systemd

+Now Gentoo should be restarted with the new Systemd init system so you can

+    systemd-machine-id-setup
+    hostnamectl set-hostname <HOSTNAME>
+    localectl set-keymap <KEYMAP>
+    timedatectl set-timezone <TIMEZONE>
+    echo "FONT=ter-132n" >> /etc/vconsole.conf

+    systemctl enable NetworkManager.service
+    systemctl start NetworkManager.service

+and reboot to double-check that everything is working fine with Systemd

+    systemctl reboot

 # Re-compiling the system with custom CFLAGS